Return to top

 Green blender waffles fresh off the waffle iron, on a grey plate.

-• Let the batter rest.
-Make sure to let the batter rest for about 5-10 minutes.
-This helps the gluten in the flour relax and gives the baking powder time to activate, resulting in fluffier waffles.
+• Let the Batter Rest: I allow the batter to sit for 5 minutes before cooking to give the gluten in the flour time to relax and the baking powder a chance to fully activate, which results in lighter, fluffier waffles.

 📖 Variations